Battle of Treponti: Importance

 The Battle of Treponti represents one of the only two victories by the Austrians during the Second Italian War of Independence, the other one being the Battle of San Salvatore.
 Both were won by Field Marshal-Lieutenant Karl von Urban.

-After this defeat, Garibaldi and his Hunters of the Alps were diverged to an unimportant theater of the war, effectively removing the force of 12.000 men from joining the decisive Battle of Solferino.
+After this defeat, Garibaldi and his Hunters of the Alps were diverted to an unimportant theater of the war, effectively removing the force of 12.000 men from joining the decisive Battle of Solferino.